Lipsey and No. 3 Iowa State host Colorado - WTOP News

 Boulder, Colorado; Monday, 9 p.m.
 EST

-BOTTOM LINE: No. 3 Iowa State visits Colorado after Tamin Lipsey scored 20 points in Iowa State’s 99-72 win over the Morgan State Bears.
+BOTTOM LINE: No. 3 Iowa State plays Colorado after Tamin Lipsey scored 20 points in Iowa State’s 99-72 win against the Morgan State Bears.

-The Buffaloes have gone 8-0 in home games.
-Colorado is 2-0 in games decided by 3 points or fewer.
+The Buffaloes are 8-0 in home games.
+Colorado scores 76.7 points and has outscored opponents by 8.3 points per game.

-The Cyclones have gone 1-0 away from home.
-Iowa State is eighth in college basketball scoring 42.5 points per game in the paint led by Keshon Gilbert averaging 9.1.
+The Cyclones are 1-0 on the road.
+Iowa State scores 88.5 points and has outscored opponents by 23.0 points per game.

-Colorado’s average of 7.9 made 3-pointers per game this season is only 0.5 more made shots on average than the 7.4 per game Iowa State allows.
-Iowa State scores 20.1 more points per game (88.5) than Colorado allows (68.4).
+Colorado averages 76.7 points, 11.2 more per game than the 65.5 Iowa State allows.
+Iowa State averages 7.7 made 3-pointers per game this season, 0.2 more makes per game than Colorado allows.

-TOP PERFORMERS: Trevor Baskin is averaging 8.7 points and 6.5 rebounds for the Buffaloes.
+TOP PERFORMERS: Julian Hammond III is averaging 13.1 points and 3.5 assists for the Buffaloes.

 LAST 10 GAMES: Buffaloes: 8-2, averaging 76.8 points, 34.1 rebounds, 16.8 assists, 7.4 steals and 3.8 blocks per game while shooting 47.3% from the field.
 Their opponents have averaged 69.6 points per game.